Version : √ OneNote for Windows 10

 Yes I do !

-But on the other side, I feel like my prediction is about to come true : with more commands on the ribbon, they become cluttered, at least in French :
+But on the other side, I feel like my prediction is about to come true : with more commands on the ribbon, they may become cluttered.
+It’s already visible in the French version, so I fear it will be the case in English too, sooner or later, except if Microsoft becomes sensitive to this issue, and start addressing it.

 The Insert Menu

-(Online video is useless because if you paste a link of a supported video directly in a note, it will work the same, avoiding an unnecessary step)
+(Online video is useless because if you paste a link of a video directly into a note, it will work the same, avoiding an unnecessary step)

 The View menu